Joe Westerman: International career

 Westerman played for and captained the England Knights in their 38-18 victory against France at the Leigh Sports Village on 15 October 2011.

 Westerman made his senior international debut on 25 October 2014, starting in England's 32-26 victory against Samoa at the Suncorp Stadium in the 2014 Four Nations.

 Westerman made a return to the England team on 25 June 2021, playing against the Combined Nations All Stars at the Halliwell Jones Stadium.

+Club statistics

 Personal life

-Sex scandal

-In February 2023, Castleford Tigers gave Westerman a "substantial fine" after an online video was released showing him performing a sex act in public on a woman, who was not his wife.
+In February 2023, Castleford Tigers fined Westerman after an online video was released showing him performing a sex act in public on a woman, who was not his wife.
 The club also ordered Westerman to help educate young people on the effects of alcohol and "dangers of social media when in the public eye".
 Westerman issued a statement, saying "I'd also like to apologise to the supporters, sponsors, staff, and directors of Castleford Tigers as well as my team-mates.
 I'd like to extend this apology to the game of rugby league, and I have realised that I need to work on my decision-making around alcohol."

+Westerman is a lifelong supporter of both Manchester United and Castleford Tigers.